Rate-Induced Tipping to Metastable Zombie Fires: The R-Tipping Mechanism for Summer Heatwaves

-Specifically, $ S^- = S^-_1 \cup F_1^- \cup S^-_2 \cup F_2^- \cup S^-_3 $ is the critical manifold of the past limit system~\eqref{eq:ls-}--\eqref{eq:ls-2} with $T_a^-=0^\circ$C, embedded in the compactified phase space where it gains one unstable direction.
-Similarly, $ S^+ = S^+_1 \cup F_1^+ \cup S^+_2 \cup F_2^+ \cup S^+_3 $ is the critical manifold of the future limit system~\eqref{eq:ls+}--\eqref{eq:ls+2} with $T_a^+=0^\circ$C, embedded in the compactified phase space where it gains one stable direction.
-Thus, the attracting branch $S_3^+$ of $S^+$is the hot metastable state.
-For tracking-tipping transitions, we will be interested in the hyperbolic saddle branch $S_2^+$ of $S^+$.

-Figure~\ref{fig: HSALayer} shows that, as $r$ is {\em decreased} (meaning the duration of the heatwave is {\em increased}), tracking by (green) $W^{u,[r_1]}(\tilde{e}^-)$ is lost via canard trajectories, including the maximal canard contained in (blue) $W^{u,[r_2]}(\tilde{e}^-)$ that approaches $S_2^+$ and moves along $S_2^+$ for the longest time.
-This is followed by R-tipping at {\em lower} $r$ as shown by (red) $W^{u,[r_3]}(\tilde{e}^-)$ that visits the hot metastable state $S^+_{3,\epsilon}$ before connecting to $\tilde{e}^+\in S^+_{1,\epsilon}$.
-Since $W^{u,[r]}(\tilde{e}^-)$ remains near $C=C^e(0)$ until $s(t)\approx 1$, it should be possible to explain the R-tipping instability caused by a summer heatwave in terms of the fast dynamics of a suitably chosen layer problem for~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3}.
+To gain geometric insight into the R-tipping instability caused by a summer heatwave, we plot in fig.~\ref{fig:HSAEps}~(b) the unstable manifold $W^{u,[r]}(\tilde{e}^-)$ for a fixed $T_a^+=15^\circ$C and three different {\sw fast} rates $r_1 >r_2>r_3 >0$ (see the black dots in fig.~\ref{fig:HSAEps}~(a)), {\sw together with the (light gray) layer $L$ of constant $C = C^e(0)$ and the (dark gray) critical manifold $S = S^-\cup S^+$. } Figure~\ref{fig:HSAEps}~(b) shows that, as $r$ is {\em decreased} (the duration of the heatwave is {\em increased}), tracking by (green) $W^{u,[r_1]}(\tilde{e}^-)$ is lost via canard trajectories, including the maximal canard contained in (blue) $W^{u,[r_2]}(\tilde{e}^-)$ that approaches $S_2^+$ and moves along $S_2^+$ for the longest time.
+This is followed by R-tipping at {\em lower} $r$ as shown by (red) $W^{u,[r_3]}(\tilde{e}^-)$ that visits the hot metastable state $S^+_{3,\epsilon}$ before connecting to $\tilde{e}^+\in S^+_{1,\epsilon}$. {\sw Since tracking-tipping transitions due to a summer heatwave~\eqref{eq: Sech Ta} occur when the fast timescale segment of $W^{u,[r]}(\tilde{e}^-)$ on $L$ approaches the hyperbolic saddle branch $S_2^+$ of $S^+$,} it should be possible to explain {\sw the upper part of} the R-tipping diagram in fig.~\ref{fig:HSAEps} in terms of {\sw fast timescale solutions of a suitably chosen two-dimensional layer problem alone.}